Nicotine may increase your level of satisfaction... And it's no more harmful to vape than caffeine.

 Is nicotine the only addictive culprit?

-For myself, as well as many others (who may or may not realise it) it is also the hand to mouth and pleasure of inhalation (albeit that it’s odd) that can keep us reaching for our e-Cigs, and or the dreaded coffin nails.
+For myself, as well as many others (who may or may not realise it) it is also the hand to mouth action and the pleasure of inhalation (albeit that it’s odd) that can keep us reaching for our vaporisers, and or the dreaded coffin nails.

 Then there’s the all important MAOI’s – Monoamine oxidase inhibitors